Locations:

 And remember, you’re not alone in your breastfeeding journey.

-“Breastfeeding can cause a lot of depression for people who can’t feed their babies,” she empathizes.
+“Breastfeeding can cause a lot of depression if you can’t feed your baby,” she empathizes.
 “There’s help out there.
 You’re not alone.”

 Learn more about our editorial process.